capecod40/FileBackup/README.md

 rich file system backup applications.
 The layout of the user interface will be simple and intuitive to make it accessible for all PC users.
 Aside from file backups, the user will also be able to see the timestamp of any given backup.
 Tentative ideas for more features are also listed below.

+## External Code
+- JsonReader and JsonWriter from Phase 2 demo
+- FileUtils library
 ## Core Features
  - File backup:
 	- User can select source and destination folder